RedMadRobot/figma-export/README.md

 ### Common
 If a color, icon or image is unique for iOS or Android platform, it should contains "ios" or "android" word in the description field in the properties.
 If a color, icon or image is used only by the designer and it should not be exported, the word "none" should be specified in the description field.

+Styles and Components must be published to a Team Library.

 ### For `figma-export colors`
 If you support dark mode your figma project must contains two files.
 One should contains a dark color palette, and the another light color palette.
 Names and number of the colors must matches.